-We are here to help you navigate your government; if you are unsure whether we can assist you, please do not hesitate to reach out and my staff will determine what we can do to help.
-While we cannot guarantee you a favorable outcome, I can assure you that we will do everything we can to assist you in a timely and effective manner.
+If you are not sure if my team can help you, please do not hesitate to give us a call; my staff will be happy to talk with you about your case and how we can help.
+While we cannot guarantee a favorable outcome, we will do everything we can to assist you in a timely and effective manner.

-You may download the Privacy Act Release here.
-Alternatively, you can contact my District Office and a staff member can email or mail the Privacy Act Release to you.
-Please complete the Privacy Act Release, print, sign, and return it to my office so we can initiate your case.
-Please also attach a document describing your problem in as much detail as possible and include any supporting documentation regarding your case, as well as any identification or case numbers.
+When completing your PARF, please also attach a document describing your problem in as much detail as possible and include any supporting documentation regarding your case, as well as any identification or case numbers.

-You can scan and return your completed form via email to MA06.DOIntern1@mail.house.gov including the form as an attachment,
+Please scan and return your completed form via email to MA06.DOIntern1@mail.house.gov, including the form as an attachment.

 Congressman Seth Moulton